MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_VIRTUAL_BOOL_MQTT.md

     - `SetDefaultValueStartup`: datatype *BOOL*, set to TRUE to set the DefaultValue at PLC startup.
     - `PublishAtStartup`: datatype *BOOL*, set to TRUE to get an MQTT publish message of the virtual input value at PLC startup.
     - `UsePersistentAtStartup`: datatype *BOOL*, set to TRUE to use persistence to maintain the virtual input value through power cycles.
+    - `ConfirmReceival`: datatype *BOOL*, set to TRUE to get an MQTT publish message when the value is updated.

 - ConfigureFunctionBlockAsVirtualOutput: configures the behaviour of the function block as a virtual output using the parameters below:
     - `PublishAtStartup`: datatype *BOOL*, set to TRUE to get an MQTT publish message of the virtual output value at PLC startup.